 By Dennis Hartley

-Don’t panic.
+I’m guessing you’ve already had it up to “here” with holly jolly Burl Ives and Rudolph with his frigging red nose so bright wafting out of every elevator in sight.
 Christmas comes but once a year; this too shall soon pass.
-I’m guessing you’ve already had it up to “here” with holly jolly Burl Ives and Rudolph with his frigging red nose so bright wafting out of every elevator in sight.
 I promise I won’t torture you with the obvious and overplayed.
-Rather, I have assembled 12 fine selections that aren’t flogged to death every year; some deeper cuts for your Xmas creel.
-Merry Crimble to you and yours…and stay safe!
+Rather, I have curated 15 selections that aren’t flogged to death every year; some deeper cuts (and a few novelty items) for your Xmas creel.

 All I Want For Christmas – The Bobs